tylerdave/OpenAPI-Tutorial/presentation/slides.md

   for this exercise this is why we are limiting this to **only be on GET** actions.
   Make sure you specify you only want to test the GET method on all your paths.

-- We encourage you to try running without the flag and see the results.

 ---

 class: solution